Faceplugin-ltd/FaceRecognition-React-Native/README.md

 yarn
 cd ios
 pod install
+cd ..
+npx react-native run-ios
 ```
-And then, open the `FaceRecognitionReactNative.xcworkspace` in `Xcode` and run.
+Or open the `FaceRecognitionReactNative.xcworkspace` in `Xcode` and run.

 ## List of our Products